Environmental, Social and Governance (ESG):

-I strongly believe that if we can activate the right segment of people, which I think is about 20% of the world population, we would be able to effect great positive changes.
+I strongly believe that if we can activate the right segment of people, which I think is about 20% of the world population, we would be able to affect great positive changes.
 It is not going to be an easy task and moving forward, each of us will need to encourage each other continuously and muster a lot of will to power this through.

 For myself, I envision a future world with a lot of social and technological breakthroughs plus many additional goodies but I guess none of that will matter if we cannot even pull through this challenge.